appliedtechnology/java-precourse-labs/lab-01-git-up-and-running/README.md

 ## Info

-Ask a 100 software developers what you need to know as a developers and you'll get a 100 different answers, except for one thing, 99 of them will tell you to learn about Git.
+Ask 100 software developers what you need to know as a developer, and you'll get 100 different answers.
+Except for one thing: 99 of them will tell you to learn about Git.

-Git and versions control is universal nowadays.
-It's not hard, but can be slow and confusing when you are a beginner.
-Let's alleviate that!
+Git and version control are universal nowadays.
+It's not hard, but it can be slow and confusing when you're a beginner.
+Let's alleviate that by having you work with the tool!

 ## What you will be working on

-Today will be all about working with git.
-Is to just use the tool so that it mecomes more natural working with it.
-The lab instructions will be vage on purope, the goal is for you to look through documentation and resources in order to find out what the next step is.
+Today will be all about working with Git.
+The goal is to use the tool until it becomes more natural.
+The lab instructions will be vague on purpose.
+The aim is for you to sift through documentation and resources to find out what the next step is.

 ## A word of warning

 It's incredibly easy to have AI tell you what to do next if you get stuck.
-That defeats the purpose of this excersise.
-Asking AI for help is like learning a new language, using Google Translate instead of folowing the exersise seteps.
+That defeats the purpose of this exercise.
+Relying on AI for help is like learning a new language by using Google Translate instead of following the exercise steps.

-The learning is in the doing and if you do not take the time to things yourself, your long term learning will suffer.
+The learning is in the doing.
+If you don’t take the time to figure things out yourself, your long-term learning will suffer.

 ## Setup

+Make sure you have [Git](https://git-scm.com/) installed, together with [VS-Code](https://code.visualstudio.com/download).

+Throughout the lab, we will work in the terminal to run the Git commands.

 ## Resources